 The basic knowledge gap is now multigenerational, which makes it feel normal even though it represents a historic aberration.
 Even before the heyday of home economics, practical skills like carpentry, plumbing, cooking, and sewing were taught at home and in schools.
 They were necessary to becoming a functional adult.

 Home economics emerged out of the social and cultural landslide set off by industrialization, immigration, and urbanization at the end of the 19th century.
 American life had suddenly transitioned from being rural and agricultural to urban and industrial, a shift that forced young people to go out of their way to learn non-repetitive skills.
-The membership of the American Home Economics Association grew from 800 in 1909 to a peak of 50,000 in the mid-1960s, reflecting these changes, which continued through the middle of the century.
+The membership of the American Home Economics Association grew from 800 in 1909 to a peak of 50,000 in the mid-1960s, reflecting changes that continued through the middle of the century.

 Classes focused on teaching practical skills, which fall outside of the skill, wage, demand trichotomy, evaporate.